List of In Another World with My Smartphone characters: Kingdom of Belfast

 The receptionist of Belfast's guild.
 She handles guild's quest and magically stamps the adventurers cards when their jobs are done.
-When Prim heard that Touya is the owner of the Moon Reader café, she requested him to order many romantic books from Refreese Imperium for her and the female co-workers to read at the café after a hard day's work, mostly yaoi and yuri materials, including Reliel Rehm Refreese's own book series.
+When Prim heard that Touya is the owner of the Moon Reader café, she requested him to order many romantic books from Refreese Imperium for her and the female co-workers to read at the café whenever they have free time from work, mostly yaoi materials, including Reliel Rehm Refreese's own book series.
+Prim and her fellow guild workers formed good terms with Linze and Reliel who shared the same obsession.